City-of-Helsinki/drupal-module-helfi-proxy/README.md

   sv: kartor-och-trafik
   ru: maps
 ```
-or you can add them to your settings.php:
+or by adding them to your settings.php:

 ```
 $config['helfi_proxy.settings']['prefixes'] = [